a16z-infra/companion-app/python/README.md

 - Conversation history is stored in Upstash/Redis
 - It uses OpenAI ChatGPT-turbo-3.5 to generate the chat messages

-Right now, Vicuña (the OSS LLM) and Pinecone (for retrieving longer chat history and backstory), are not supported yet but will be added shortly.
+Right now, Vicuña (the OSS LLM) is not supported.
+It also doesn't use Pinecone for the backstory but unless you have a very long (> 4000 word) backstory there should be no difference.

 ## Installation